What does “shumi” mean in Japanese?

 - nai – ない : an auxiliary verb used after a verb, adjective, or auxiliary verb to deny its meaning.
 Word orders in Japanese and English are different, but the role of this auxiliary verb is similar to that of “not”.
 In the example, this is used after “awa” to deny its meaning.

 This is another typical usage of “shumi”.
-In this example, it works again as a part of “boku no shumi”, but the noun phrase means ‘my taste’ this time.
+Again it works as a part of “boku no shumi”, but the noun phrase means ‘my taste’ this time.

 Summary